Pete Wentz: Arma Angelus and other early projects (1993–2002)

 Wentz was primarily involved in the Chicago hardcore punk scene and was in several bands in the late 1990s.
 He formed his first band, First Born, in 1993.
 By the mid-1990s, he became an infrequent bass player for Racetraitor.

 Wentz formed the metalcore band Novena (later renamed to Arma Angelus) soon after, along with Adam Bishop of XshroudX and Extinction; Daniel Binaei of Racetraitor; and Timothy Miller.
 The band cycled through six bassists before recruiting Tim McIlrath, who had recently departed from Baxter.
 They released their debut EP the Grave End of the Shovel in 2000.
-Around this time, Binaei's partial relocation of California led to hiring of Jay Jancetic of Extinction.
-McIlrath then departed from the band in 2000, in order to focus on Transistor Revolt and The Killing Tree, leading to the band's recruitment of, XshroudX and Restraint member, Christopher Gutierrez.
+Around this time, Binaei's partial relocation to California led to the hiring of Jay Jancetic of Extinction.
+McIlrath then departed from the band in 2000, in order to focus on Transistor Revolt and the Killing Tree, leading to the band's recruitment of, XshroudX and Restraint member, Christopher Gutierrez.
 In 2001, the released their debut album Where Sleeplessness Is Rest From Nightmares.
 In support of the album they toured with Throwdown and Hatebreed, and performed at Hellfest.
-These tours also saw the recruitment of bassist Joe Trohman, after Gutierrez's departure, however Trohman's severe stage fright led to the band bringing him back mid-tour, and residing Trohman to selling merchandise.
+These tours also saw the recruitment of bassist Joe Trohman after Gutierrez's departure; however, Trohman's severe stage fright led to the band bringing him back mid-tour and relegating Trohman to selling merchandise.

 Around this time, Wentz also played in Birthright, Extinction and Yellow Road Priest.
 He and Arma Angelus' bassist Joe Trohman founded the pop-punk band Fall Out Boy after Trohman introduced Wentz to a musical acquaintance, Patrick Stump.
 Andy Hurley agreed to drum part-time, but only joined the band full-time later.
-In 2002, Arma Angelus, played its last show.
+In 2002, Arma Angelus played its last show.